Office of Internal Audit

 The Office of Internal Audit is an independent appraisal activity established within the organization to evaluate the effectiveness, efficiency, and application of accounting, financial reporting, operational, and other internal controls necessary to accomplish University objectives in compliance with established policies, procedures, regulatory requirements, and sound business practices.
 Internal Audit activities are conducted in compliance with the Standards for the Professional Practice of Internal Auditing promulgated by The Institute of Internal Auditors.

-The Office of Internal Audit has a direct line reporting relationship to the President of Binghamton University and a dotted line reporting relationship to the Vice President for Administration.
+The Office of Internal Audit has a direct reporting relationship to the Office of the President at Binghamton University (President & Chief of Staff).
 The Office of Internal Audit also has direct access to the State University of New York Office of the University Auditor and the Research Foundation Office of Internal Audit and Management Advisory Services.
 These reporting relationships ensure Internal Audit’s independence, promote comprehensive audit coverage, and assure adequate consideration of audit recommendations.

 In conducting these activities, the Office of Internal Audit has neither direct responsibilities for, nor authority over, any of the operations or activities, which are subject to review or audit.
 Additionally, the Office of Internal Audit shall not install systems or procedures, prepare records, or engage in any other operational capacity.